axololly/chess/README.md

 Fixing these issues was fairly easy: for the first one, I can just treat it as a 100-move clock and then in the FEN strings, divide it by 2 and discard any stray halves, and for the second one, I just had to check that the piece moving was a white or black pawn.

+Another issue arose where after a double-push move like `1. e4`, it was erroring because it couldn't find the rank the en-passant pawn was on.
+Either way, that's solved now.

-All of these fixes will be present in version `v1.1.1` of the NuGet package.
+All of these fixes will be present in version `v1.1.2` of the NuGet package.

 ## Statistics